instantOS/instantos.github.io/youtube/apps.md

 accessible from the graphical menu.
 Some applications do not provide desktop files at all *and* are installed into directories not included in $PATH.
 In that case you can either add that directory to PATH or execute the program using its absolute path.
-In the case of davinci resolve that would be /opt/resolve/bin/resolve.
+In the case of Davinci resolve that would be /opt/resolve/bin/resolve.
 Wine programs can directly be invoked using wine /path/to/program.exe

 ### dafuq is $PATH ?!

 $PATH is an environment variable containing a list of directories.
-If you execute a command then linux goes through all those directories and checks if any of them contain an executable with that name.
+If you execute a command then Linux goes through all those directories and checks if any of them contain an executable with that name.
 It then stops and executes that application.